 - Whether the interconnection capacity should be reserved for balancing purposes in advance must be determined within the competitive market framework.
 In any case the exchange of balancing power is dependent on the availability of adequate transmission capacity between adjacent control areas. - In general there are a number of alternatives for the acquisition of transmission capacity for balancing purposes.
-The balancing market participants can either acquire the amount of capacity in the day-ahead stage or a certain amount of capacity can be reserved for balancing purposes by the TSOs.
+Balancing market participants can either acquire the amount of capacity in the day-ahead stage or a certain amount of capacity can be reserved for balancing purposes by the TSOs in any case this capacity must be treated in a market oriented way.
 Alternatively, cross-border capacity for balancing can be made available from the capacities not nominated in the day-ahead market, from previously not allocated capacities, or from additional capacities resulting from actual network security calculations.
 Furthermore there are different alternatives for the allocation of cross-border balancing capacity.
-Market based methods should be preferred and any method must be compliant with the Congestion Management Guidelines according to the Article 8 of the Regulation (EC) 1228/2003. - System security depends on the availability of sufficient balancing power and energy.
-Even in a situation where the existence of congestion eliminates cross-border balancing trade, system security within each control area has to be maintained.
+Market based methods should be preferred and any method must be compliant with the Congestion Management Guidelines according to the Article 8 of the Regulation (EC) 1228/2003.
+Acquiring transmission capacity at the day-ahead stage or reserving capacity for balancing purposes should be avoided as far as possible to guarantee an optimal use of capacity. - System security depends on the availability of sufficient balancing power and energy.
+Even in a situation where the existence of congestion eliminates cross-border balancing trade, system security within each control area has to be maintained. - For enabling efficient competition in the balancing market it would be preferable that all offers of the integrated market can be used by each TSO.
+However, there might initially be some need to have a minimum quantity that is available within each area (e.g. for reasons of operational security).